qualtranscribe logo

 Clinical and healthcare-related focus groups, patient experience panels, provider feedback sessions, carry HIPAA obligations that a general-purpose transcription service may not be built to handle by default.

 Qualtranscribe is built specifically around multi-speaker, verbatim transcription for focus groups, across in-person, Zoom, Teams, Webex, and hybrid formats.
 Every transcript clearly distinguishes moderator from respondents, holds up through crosstalk and overlapping speech, and is available in either clean verbatim or full verbatim depending on whether your analysis needs filler words and false starts preserved or stripped out.
-Speaker labels, timestamps, and formatting compatible with NVivo and ATLAS.ti come standard, no reformatting step before coding starts.
-HIPAA, GDPR, and PIPEDA compliance apply across every project, with de-identification available wherever a study calls for it, whether that's an IRB-governed academic study, a market research session, or clinical research involving protected health information.
+Speaker labels, timestamps, and formatting compatible with NVivo and ATLAS.ti come standard, with no reformatting step before coding starts.
+HIPAA, GDPR, and PIPEDA compliance apply across every project, with de-identification available wherever a study requires it.

 2. Babbletype - Best for Market Research Specialization